 'I know a secret.
 A secret that changes everything...'

 Solomon Vine was the best of his generation, a spy on a fast track to the top.
-But when a prisoner is shot in unexplained circumstances, and on his watch, only suspension and exile beckon.
+But when a prisoner is shot in unexplained circumstances on his watch, only suspension and exile beckon.

-Three months later, in Istanbul, MI6's Head of Station is violently abducted from his home.
+Three months later, MI6's Head of Station in Istanbul is abducted from his home.
+There are signs of a violent struggle.
 With the Service in lockdown, uncertain of who can be trusted, thoughts turn to the missing man's oldest friend: Solomon Vine.

 Officially suspended, Vine can operate outside the chain of command to uncover the truth.
 But his investigation soon reveals that the disappearance heralds something much darker.
 And that there's much more at stake than the life of a single spy...

 Now comes Matthew Richardson, hailed as the next Charles Cumming.
 My Name is Nobody actually falls somewhere between Robert Ludlum and Le Carre

 A splendid tale of espionage starring an old-fashioned MI6 hero . . . exciting spy literature

 All debut spy novelists are dubbed the new John le Carre but Richardson has made a good fist of living up to the accolade at his first attempt . . . [a] knowledgeable thriller

 Proof that the genre is flourishing anew in the 21st century . . . [he] distinguishes the more ambitious offerings in the spy genre, but his plotting has an old-school, Swiss-clock precision that keeps the reader pleasurably engaged.